Swordfish90/cheap-upscaling-triangulation/README.md

 ## Results

 Here you can find some results.
-The left half is the input image, while the right half is the processed image using **CUT2**.
+Each image is split in two, with the left side unprocessed and the right side with **CUT2** applied.

 ||||
 |---|---|---|